adamzareba/adamzareba.github.io/_posts/2018-03-19-Audit-entities-with-Hibernate-Envers.md

 comments: true
 ---

-A lot of applications require tracking or logging changes performed on business data.
+Applications often require tracking or logging changes performed on business data.
 In case of relational database we can use low-level solution by triggering database table operations.
 But if you’re building Java application you have easier approach from high level point – Hibernate Envers.

 In this post we are going to demonstrate auditing mechanism for Hibernate persistent entities on example Spring boot + Hibernate Envers project.
 Auditing will be shown for data in relational databases - example configurations prepared for H2 and PostgreSQL database engines.